advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/nodejs-sdk/instructions.md

   //if connect successful without error, result return true, and vice versa.
   //do something...
 },error => {
-  //if connection occurs error, return an error.
+  //if connection occurs error, error show the reason.
 })
 ```